 Driving in Namibia on a self-drive safari means embarking on a true African adventure.
-Namibia is custom-made for this kind of self-guided exploration.
-It has a well-maintained road network and all the necessary infrastructure for drawing near to the country’s winning combination of soul-stirring landscapes, unique wildlife, and encounters with a rich diversity of people.
+Namibia is perfect for this kind of self-guided exploration.
+It has a well-maintained road network and all the necessary infrastructure.
+This makes it easy to explore the country’s stunning landscapes and unique wildlife, enjoying encounters with a rich diversity of people along the way.
 The experience can also be as adventurous as you want it to be, and it’s a superb introduction to the joys of being your own boss out on the open road.

 1. Is Driving Yourself in Namibia Safe?